Underdog Neighborhoods

 Get For…$525,000

-In January, we looked at Redmond and Bellevue real estate available for a little more than half a mil.
-This month, we dug up a handful of Seattle real estate for that same price.
+In January, we looked at what was available for a little more than half a mil on the Eastside.
+This month, we dug up a handful of listings for that same price on the other side of Lake Washington.

 01/19/2011 By Matthew Halverson